 This research program studies PLANTS, as a representative model of eukaryotic systems, analyzing the interactions between plants and microorganisms.
-The program includes three research groups lead by: Georgina Hernández, Mario Serrano and Alexandre Tromas.
+The program includes four research groups lead by: Georgina Hernández, Mario Serrano, Alexandre Tromas and Damien Formey.

-Two research lines from the program study of the legume-rhizobia symbiosis.
-Plants form the legume (fabaceae) family have developed the capacity to grown in nitrogen-deprived soils by interacting with soil bacteria known as rhizobia.
+Three research lines from the program study of the legume-rhizobia symbiosis.
+Plants form the legume (Fabaceae) family have developed the capacity to grown in nitrogen-deprived soils by interacting with soil bacteria known as rhizobia.
 The two partners have co-evolved towards a complex and positive interaction for both of them, where symbiotic nitrogen fixation takes place to capture directly the atmospheric nitrogen thus to maintain plant growth.

 The research line of the Alex Tromas’s group is the regulation of cytoskeleton during the symbiotic nitrogen fixation.
 It has been established that accommodation of micro-endosymbionts like rhizobia inside the plant cell is an active process that requires proper cytoskeleton rearrangement.
 The Rho-GTPases (named ROP in Plants), considered as “molecular switches”, are known to activate the rearrangement of actin, one of the main cytoskeleton components.
 The main question is now to understand which cytoskeleton rearrangement complexes involved in the accommodation of symbiotic bacteria and understand when and where they are activated and relocalized in Lotus japonicus root hair.
 To address that question, a set of biosensors will be developed to allow high resolution observation of each ROP activation in Lotus japonicus root hair, during accommodation of symbiotic bacteria.
 The objectives of this line are: Identification of the ROP proteins interactome in root hairs.
 (Molecular biology and Biochemistry); Development of biosensors to follow the spatio-temporal activation of ROPs in response to rhizobia.
 (Molecular and Cellular biology); Functional characterization of rops mutants.
 (Plant physiology)